In this story:

 Carving

 On the search for more unique things to do in Sydney?
-Learn Kurinuki carving with Bernadette Huang in Drummoyne.
-Guided by Bernadette you’ll learn how to transform clay into art using ancient Japanese techniques.
-You’ll also discover how to embrace spontaneity and imperfection as you create two sculptural forms to take home.
+Make your own kurinuki pottery cup in Hornsby.
+Transform clay into art using ancient Japanese techniques.
+You’ll also discover how to embrace spontaneity and imperfection.

 Glazing

-Dipped, poured, sponged or sprayed, glazing pottery ensures waterproof and food-safe sealed coating and adds vibrancy to designs.
-There are a variety of glazes, which all interact with clay materials differently, including gloss glaze to achieve a shiny and reflective surface and matte for the opposite.
+Dipped, poured, sponged or sprayed, glazing pottery ensures a waterproof and food-safe sealed coating and adds vibrancy to designs.
+There are a variety of glazes, which all interact with clay materials differently, including gloss glaze to achieve a shiny and reflective surface.
 Interested in trying some of these different types of pottery?
 Discover the different types of pottery in Sydney here.

 Earthenware

 Made with a mixture of clay and water, earthenware marked the beginning of the pottery timeline.
-Distinct in deep reds, greys and blacks, the pottery has populated many kitchens where its heat and cold-proof material was found to be ideal for cooking, freezing and serving.
+Distinct in deep reds, greys and blacks, this pottery has populated many kitchens where its heat and cold-proof material is ideal for cooking, freezing and serving.

 Stoneware